PySimpleGUI/PySimpleGUI/readme.md

 You will use these design patterns or code templates for all of your "normal" (blocking) types of input forms.
 Copy it and modify it to suit your needs.
 This is the quickest way to get your code up and running with PySimpleGUI.
 This is the most basic / normal of the design patterns.

+### Laying out your form
+Your form is a 2 dimensional list in Python.
+The first dimension are rows, the second is a list of Elements for each row.
+The first thing you want to do is layout your form on paper.

+    layout = [ [row 1],
+               [row 2],
+               [row 3] ]

+Simple enough... a list of lists.
+A row is a list of Elements.
+For example this could be a row with a couple of elements on it.

+    [ Input, Button]

+Turning back to our example.
+This GUI roughly looks like this:

+    layout = [ [Text],
+               [InputText, FileBrowse]
+               [Submit, Cancel] ]

+  Now let's put it all together into an entire program.

 ### Line by line explanation

 Going through each line of code in the above form will help explain how to use this design patter.
 Copy, modify and run it!